babywyrm/spring-rce-vulnerable-app/README.md

 # Spring RCE example vulnerable application

-This repository contains a Spring Boot web application vulnerable to CVE-2021-44228, nicknamed [Log4Shell](https://www.lunasec.io/docs/blog/log4j-zero-day/), and to a _possible_ RCE due to [this commit](https://github.com/spring-projects/spring-framework/pull/28075/files).
+This repository contains a Spring Boot web application vulnerable to a _possible_ RCE due to [this commit](https://github.com/spring-projects/spring-framework/pull/28075/files).

 More details will be posted in [this Twitter thread](https://twitter.com/LunaSecIO/status/1509084844042510336) as they are identified.
 For now though, this repo serves only to help others determine the exploitability and impact of this vulnerability.